 In cats, ninety-nine percent (99%) of the milbemycin oxime treated group were ear mite negative at 7-10 days post treatment.
 This 99% efficacy was maintained through the next evaluation at 28-35 days post treatment.

-In summary, the current studies demonstrate that milbemycin oxime provides safe, and effective removal of ear mites in dogs and cats.
+In summary, these studies demonstrate that milbemycin oxime provides safe and effective removal of ear mites in dogs and cats.

 MILBEMITE is supplied as individual white polypropylene tubes, paired in a foil overlay envelope.
-There are 2 tubes of 0.25 mL each in one foil pouch, then 10 cartons in an outer box.
+There are 2 tubes of 0.25 mL each in one foil pouch, then 10 pouches in an outer box.

-MILBEMITE should be stored at room temperature between 15° and 25°C. Use product immediately after opening.
+MILBEMITE should be stored at room temperature between 15°C and 25°C. Use product immediately after opening.

 Elanco Canada Limited, Research Park Centre, 150 Research Lane, Suite 120, Guelph, Ontario N1G 4T2

 MilbeMite, Elanco and the diagonal bar logo are trademarks of Elanco or its affiliates.